joelouthan/Theologicus/src/pastorals/2-timothy1-8-12.md

 But God sent his Son to live and minister to others so that we might live and minister to one another.

->John 1:45-46 (CSB) Philip found Nathanael and told him, “We have found the one Moses wrote about in the law (and so did the prophets): Jesus the son of Joseph, from Nazareth.”
+>John 1:45-46 Philip found Nathanael and told him, “We have found the one Moses wrote about in the law (and so did the prophets): Jesus the son of Joseph, from Nazareth.”
 46 “Can anything good come out of Nazareth?”
 Nathanael asked him.
 “Come and see,” Philip answered.

 God is not asking you to be perfect or have it figured it out.
 He is calling you to obey His Son and do what he does in the power of the Spirit.
 God is inviting you along with the Spirit and the Church to, "Come and see."
 Come and see his glory and fall more in love with God every day of your life.